agl-alexglopez/heap-allocator-workshop/docs/list_segregated.md

 - We can use a head and tail node to simplify instruction counts, safety, and ease of use for the implementer.
 - We organize by size with a header that contains the size and and whether the block is free or allocated.
 In this image all the pictured nodes are free.
 - We have a certain amount of bytes available for the user and then a footer at the bottom of our block.
-This will help with coalescing, which we won't discuss in too much detail here.
+This will help with coalescing, which we won't discuss in detail here.

 Now that you have the idea of the list in the abstract, here is how it actually appears in memory in a heap allocator.